Center for Visual Music

 Please see the Belson bios below.
 We've posted obits and news items on his death, at the bottom of the Belson Bibliography page.

-Gene Youngblood will publish a very short remembrance of Belson in the next issue of Millenium Film Journal.
+Gene Youngblood published a very short remembrance of Belson in Millenium Film Journal.

 _______________________________________________________________________________________